ctjacobs/pyqso/docs/source/preferences.rst

 Under the ``General`` tab, the user can choose to:

--  always show the toolbox (see the `Toolbox <toolbox.html>`_ section) when PyQSO is started
+-  Always show the toolbox (see the `Toolbox <toolbox.html>`_ section) when PyQSO is started.

--  display yearly logbook statistics on the Summary page when a logbook is opened (see figure:summary_)
+-  Display annual logbook statistics on the Summary page when a logbook is opened (see figure:summary_).

--  open a default logbook file
+-  Open a default logbook file.

--  keep the ``Add Record`` dialog window open after a new QSO is added, in preparation for the next QSO
+-  Keep the ``Add Record`` dialog window open after a new QSO is added, in preparation for the next QSO.

--  pin-point the user's QTH on the grey line map by specifying the latitude-longitude coordinates (or looking them up based on the QTH's name, e.g. city name)
+-  Pin-point the user's QTH on the grey line map by specifying the latitude-longitude coordinates (or looking them up based on the QTH's name, e.g. city name).

    .. _figure:summary:
    .. figure::  images/summary.png